-Individuals served within our HCBS program must have primary diagnosis of Intellectual Disability, Brain Injury or Chronic Mental Illness.
-We provide SCL (Daily and hourly) and respite services to both children and adults.
+Individuals served within our HCBS program must have a primary diagnosis of an Intellectual Disability, Brain Injury or Chronic Mental Illness.
+We provide Supported Community Living (SCL) Services on both a daily and hourly basis.
+We also provide HCBS Respite Services to both children and adults.

 What is HCBS (Home and Community Based Services)?

 Home and Community Based services are a Medicaid program designed to assist both children and adults with disabilities live in and become vital members in their communities.
 This program allows individuals with disabilities to receive precisely the services they need to enable them to live in a setting of their choice and be as independent as possible.

 How are Home and Community Based Services Developed?

 An Interdisciplinary Team (IDT) is developed for each person served.
 The IDT is comprised of the individual receiving services, service providers, and family members.
 The individual may invite other parties that they deem important.
 Through discussion, the team designs goals and objectives based upon the desires, abilities and specific needs of the individual receiving services.
 These goals and objectives become the framework for the services provided.

 Imagine the Possibilities employs administrative level staff that has the responsibility of overseeing and coordinating the HCBS program.
 These individuals supervise the direct support staff and participate in the delivery of services by coordinating IDT meetings, counseling, medical appointments, interagency coordination and the writing and monitoring of the Individual Program Plan as outlined by the IDT.
 Service schedules are based on the needs of the individual and need to be reflective of the goals and objectives that have been developed by the IDT.